Arsal-Hussain/CS4348Project1/devlog.md

     Upon further discovery, it appears the cpu.py and mem.py files listed in the project instructions are not necessary.
 Logger.py, Driver.py, and Encrypt.py files have been created.

+    # March 1 3:03pm

+    Started and potentially completed logger file.
+Instructions were straightforward for the use of logger, as it will continue working until the instruction line reads "QUIT" in which case it will end logging the message.
+Instructions also indicated the use of year-month-day format along with the 24 hour clock implemented, which will show before every logging message.
+The line will begin as the timestamp from the datetime module, the action requested, and the message.